SamOBrienOlinger/Cockapoo-Club-PortProj4/README.md

   - The [README template](https://github.com/Code-Institute-Solutions/readme-template) provided by Code Institute was very helpful as a model for developing this README file.

+  - My mentor, [Sandeep Aggarwal](https://code-institute-room.slack.com/team/UHEGTP519), was a great support and I learned a lot from him throughout the development of this project.

-  - My mentor, [Sandeep Aggarwal](https://code-institute-room.slack.com/team/UHEGTP519), as well as a number of Code Institute Tutors and students were very supportive via slack and the Student Support Chat.
+  - A number of Code Institute Tutors and students were very supportive via slack and the Student Support Chat.

   - The following Code Institute Alumni, Tutors and Students helped guide me and to tease out a range of issues I faced developing the project: